Salmaster1/Portfolio/Projects/HeadOn/index.md

 These classes are built to be inherited from, and the idea is that every objet that can send a signal inherits from (or in other ways uses) the SignalTransmitter class.
 Likewise, any class that is supposed to recieve a signal must inherit from- or use the SignalReciever class.

-The most basic implementation of a signal reciever used in the project is like the following:
+The most generic implementation of a signal reciever used in the project is like the following:

 <details><summary>BasicReciever.cs</summary>
   <pre>